Andalucia in Winter: 10+ Best Things to Do By a Local

 Despite the fact you can find these in supermarkets or many bakeries across Andalusian cities, visiting a small factory or a monastery is a unique experience.

-You can watch how these sweets are made, taste different typical Andalusian sweets, and buy some to take home.
+You can watch how these sweets are made, taste typical Andalusian sweets, and buy some to take home.

 Rute, a small town in Cordoba, is one of my favourite places to do this!
 The town is well-known for its gastronomy and sweet factories that make the best Christmas cakes and sweets.
-It’s also here where you can see a huge and impressive nativity scene made of chocolate.
+It’s also here where you can see a vast and impressive nativity scene made of chocolate.

 Estepa, a town near Seville, is also popular for its sweet confections.
 La Colchona is the oldest bakery that makes delicious mantecados.
 They’re a must-try!